venkateshterikuti/venkateshterikuti.github.io/_pages/readings.md

 ---
 permalink: /readings/
-title: "Readings"
+title: "Resources"
-seo_title: "Venkatesh Terikuti readings and research papers"
+seo_title: "Venkatesh Terikuti AI and ML resources"
-excerpt: "A curated list of papers, articles, and resources worth revisiting."
+excerpt: "A curated collection of papers, platforms, and resources for AI and ML."
 layout: single
 classes: wide
 toc: false
 ---

-A curated collection of papers, articles, and resources that have influenced my work in data science, machine learning, and LLMs.
+A curated collection of papers, platforms, and resources that have influenced my work in data science, machine learning, and LLMs.

 ---